kamax-matrix/mxisd/README.md

   - Central Matrix Identity servers
 - [Session Control](docs/threepids/session/session.md): Extensive control of where 3PIDs are transmitted so they are not leaked publicly by users
+- [Registration control](docs/features/registration.md): Control and restrict user registration based on 3PID patterns or criterias, like a pending invite
 - [Authentication](docs/features/authentication.md): Use your Identity stores to perform authentication in [synapse](https://github.com/matrix-org/synapse) via the [REST password provider](https://github.com/kamax-io/matrix-synapse-rest-auth)
 - [Directory search](docs/features/directory.md) which allows you to search for users within your organisation,